-Many critics consider the 399 yard 3rd hole the best par 4 on the course.
+Many architecture enthusiasts consider the 399 yard 3rd hole the best par 4 on the course.
 While I’m not sure I’d go that far, this is an undeniably unique hole and one that is very difficult the first time you play Yale.
 This teeshot runs downhill to a heavily right-to-left sloped fairway lined by OB far left and water hugging the right.
 The further the drive, the less fairway you have to work with until about 290 yards when tall mounds of rough bisect the hole.
-As a consequence of these mounds, the approach shot here is pretty much blind no matter what line you take off the tee.
+As a consequence of these mounds, the approach here is pretty much blind no matter what line you take off the tee.
 For a blind approach, this green is rather small surrounded by four bunkers, water on the right, and fescue on the left.
-I remember hitting what I thought was a perfect approach only to be knee deep in tick-infested fescue.
+I absolutely love the options this hole presents the golfer.

-The first 4 holes are world-class par fours, but I think the best holes at Yale are the one-shotters, beginning with the 135 yard 5th.
+After four difficult par fours to begin, Yale relents a bit with the easiest par 3 in the 135 yard 5th “Short” template.
 There’s beauty in simplicity here with an island green surrounded by a deep moat of bunkers.
 Hit the green and you have a good shot at birdie, but miss and you’ll be scrambling for bogey.

 The 394 yard 8th hole is a Cape design, a template originally designed by C.B.
-Macdonald at The National Golf Links.
+Macdonald at National.
 Playing downhill as a dogleg left, this is a tremendous hole with a wide fairway lined by a steep cliff of fescue down the left side.
-This is another fine green complex with a long, narrow, diagonal surface that funnels towards the middle on both sides.
+This hole contains another fine green complex with a long, narrow, diagonal surface that funnels towards the middle on both sides.
 Bunkers line both sides of the green with an especially deep one awaiting those who pull their approach left.

 The world-famous 9th is not only my favorite hole at Yale, but one of my favorite holes anywhere.
 This iconic hole officially plays 201 yards on the scorecard, but ranges anywhere between 170 and 235 yards due to the fact that this Biarritz green is over 65 yards back-to-front.
-Playing slightly downhill with a forced carry of 165 yards over water, golfers need to be on the correct tier or face a daunting putt over an eight-foot swale in the middle of the green.
+Playing slightly downhill with a forced carry the entire way over water, golfers need to be on the correct tier or face a daunting putt over an eight-foot swale in the middle of the green.
 This heroic hole lives up to the hype and alone justifies making the trip to Yale.

-There are several extraordinarily difficult holes at Yale (4, 9, 18), but I believe the hardest is the par 4 10th.
+There are several extraordinarily difficult holes at Yale (4, 9, 18), but I believe the hardest of them all is the par 4 10th.
 Although just 382 yards on the scorecard, this hole is a monster and gives new meaning to word uphill.
-In accordance with its name “Carries”, you must first hit a drive at least 150 yards over the driveway to reach this blind fairway.
-Anything but a straight drive here is unacceptable and will be lost to dense woods lining both sides.
+In accordance with its name “Carries”, you must first carry at least 150 yards over the driveway to reach a blind fairway.
+Anything but a straight drive here is unacceptable and will necessitate a lay-up.
 This approach plays even further uphill, requiring at least two extra clubs to find the putting surface.
-I imagine two deep crossbunkers short are a popular destination.
+Two deep crossbunkers short are popular destinations.
 This green is also one of the most difficult on the course, running hard back-to-front with multiple wild swales.
-After playing this hole, I wondered how anyone could make par.
+Can you imagine playing this hole with hickory clubs?

 At 347 yards, the 11th is the shortest par 4 and arguably the easiest hole at Yale.
 This hole plays downhill and is reachable for the longest hitters, but you can easily get away with hitting iron off the tee.
 This hole contains three bunkers and they are all fantastic – two on either side of a diagonal green and one at 280 yards on the left side of the fairway beneath a beautiful rock cropping.

-The Redan is one of my favorite templates and they don’t get much better than the par 3 13th.
-Playing downhill at 196 yards, this is a dramatic hole requiring a carry over a stream and vicious false front.
+The Redan is one of my favorite templates and the par 3 13th is a dramatic rendition.
+Playing downhill at 196 yards, this is a thrilling hole requiring a carry over a pond and vicious false front.
 This green is also surrounded by six bunkers, making for some difficult up-and-downs.
 While conditioning at Yale doesn’t allow for a characteristic right-to-left Redan bounce, this is still an excellent hole and would be the marquee one-shotter at most courses.